 Oh Halloween.
 How I, personally, love you, or at least I love the chocolate, the rockets, oh the memories of trick or treating with my dad.
 But as a mom, I definitely would love to see a little less of it.
-Last year we went to the houses on our street, maybe 15 houses, and my girls had at least half a grocery bag full.
-There were full sized chocolate bars!
+Last year we went to the houses on our street, maybe 15 houses, and my girls had a reusable grocery bag full.
+There were full sized chocolate bars and full boxes of cookies!
 Hardly any chips making the bag look fuller.

 Alternatives to Handing Out Candy this Halloween